 In a hurry?
 Check out SurveyJunkie.
 Why?
 Because you can earn up to $150 if you take one of their surveys.

-Did you know if you cut your spending by $13 a day, you’ll save $400 a month and $4800 a year?
+Did you know if you figure out how to cut spending by $13 a day, you’ll save $400 a month and $4800 a year?
 Pay attention to the little expenses because they really do add up.
-This is currently the most popular article on The Budget Diet, and I’ve updated it for January 2018, thanks to all the helpful comments.
+There are plenty of things to cut out to save money!
+This is currently the most popular article on The Budget Diet, and I’ve updated it for July 2018, thanks to all the helpful comments.
 If you’ve read it before, read it again…a little frugal living refresher won’t hurt.

-I’ve included lots of links to help you find more in depth information on many of these money saving tips/habits, so just click on a link if there’s something you want to learn more about.
+I’ve included lots of links to help you find more in-depth information on many of these ways to save money, and even ways to earn extra money to beef up your savings account, so just click on a link if there’s something you want to learn more about.

 Please, if you find this helpful, please share it with your friends and if you have something valuable to add, post it in the comments section below.
 I keep this list updated based on the feedback I receive!
 Happy Saving!